 What can be done if the feedback keeps happening?

-If your child is still getting feedback, even with new earmoulds, your audiologist can ask the ear mould laboratory to further refine your child’s ear moulds.
-Sometimes it’s a process of experimentation to arrive at a suitable solution, but be assured your audiologist and the laboratory specialists will work with you to find a solution.
+If feedback is still occurring, even with new earmoulds, your clinician can ask the earmould laboratory to further refine the earmoulds.
+Sometimes it’s a process of experimentation to arrive at a suitable solution, but be assured your clinician and the laboratory specialists will work with you to find a solution.

-People who wear powerful hearing aids need firmly fitting ear moulds, which may occasionally result in sore ears.
-The laboratory dip's ear mould in wax to smooth out irregularities.
-Your audiologist can ask for extra wax on parts of the earmould where sound commonly leaks out and causes feedback, but it may occasionally cause pressure points and sore spots.
-If your child’s earmould hurts, make an appointment to see your audiologist.
-Some trimming of the earmould may be all that’s required, or perhaps special instructions need to be given to the earmould laboratory.
+People who wear powerful hearing aids need firmly fitting earmoulds, which may occasionally result in sore ears.
+If the earmould hurts, make an appointment to see your clinician.
+Some modification of the earmould may be all that’s required, or perhaps special instructions need to be given to the earmould laboratory.

 Do all earmoulds use the same material?

 Earmoulds are made from a range of materials that vary in softness and non-allergenic properties.
-Your child might do better with a particular material, so your audiologist may try more than one until they find the right solution.
-If your child is having any problems with their earmould, ask your audiologist about alternatives.
+You might do better with a particular material, so your clinician may try more than one until they find the right solution.
+If there are any problems with the earmould, ask your clinician about alternatives.